whitneyburton/portfolios/students/1602/ling-tran/ling-tran_m1_portfolio.markdown

 ======
 ___

-* Remaining to do:
+* Remaining to do: Update with Final Project evaluation
-(2) Include link to a README,
-(3) 1-3 PRs,
-(4) Update Final Assessment and Final Project sections (5) link to posse anchor's github for challenges (4 of 5, post links and summarize what was gotten out of the challenges)

 ## __Individual__
 ---
 ### Areas of Emphasis

-- started pairing on exercises
+- Initiated pairing with mentors, both of whom are Turing alums
-- goal: tackle an exercism per night, at least four per week in the last two weeks
+- Tackle a non-project exercises, include Code Wars exercises, at least a couple times per week
-- re-did object-methods and mythical creatures exercises
+- Re-did object-methods and mythical creatures exercises
-- doing small Code Wars exercises
+- Become comfortable speaking lingo introduced during this module
+- Improve ability to break problems into logical components

 ### Middle of Module Assessment